nschum/SwiftHamcrest/README.md

 ### Swift-Testing ###

 When using Swift-Testing you have to import the `HamcrestSwiftTesting` module.
-You can either use the `#assertThat` macro use enable the reporting by `HamcrestSwiftTesting.enable()`.
+You have to enable the reporting by `HamcrestSwiftTesting.enable()`.

 The problem here is that Hamcrest can be used at UITest, and this should remain.
 But the UITest cannot import the `Testing` framework, so